 The Great Sanhedrin (which in Greek means 'a sitting together' or 'council') was the supreme council of the Jews who met within Jerusalem's temple in a place known as the chamber of hewn stones (although they sometimes met in the house of the High Priest).
-They were like the U.S. Supreme court in that it was the highest and final authority on decisions that affected all aspects of Jewish religious and political life of all Jews.
+The Sanhedrin was like the U.S. Supreme court in that they were the final authority on decisions that affected the religious and political life of all Jews.

-Members the Great Sanhedrin were required to possess scholarship, modesty, strength, courage and popularity among their fellow men.
-Their rulings were, at one time, binding on all Jews scattered throughout the world.
+Members the Great Sanhedrin were required to possess scholarship, modesty, strength, courage, and popularity among their fellow men.
+Their rulings were binding (for a time) on all Jews scattered throughout the world.
 Their jurisdiction, however, was greatly curtailed by Herod the Great and then by the Roman Empire.

-In the New Testament the Sanhedrin is variously referred to as "the chief priests, the elders, and all the council" (Matthew 26:59, NKJV throughout), the "chief priests, the scribes, and the elders of the people" (Matthew 26:3).
+In the New Testament, the Sanhedrin are variously referred to as "the chief priests, the elders, and all the council" (Matthew 26:59, NKJV throughout) and the "chief priests, the scribes, and the elders of the people" (Matthew 26:3).